PocketRelay/Server/README.md

 **Pocket Relay** Is a custom implementation of the Mass Effect 3 multiplayer servers all bundled into a easy to use server with a Dashboard for managing accounts and inventories.

+With **Pocket Relay** you can play Mass Effect 3 multiplayer offline by yourself, over LAN, or even over WAN as a public server

+## 📌 EA / BioWare Notice

+The **Pocket Relay** software in all its forms are in no way or form supported, endorsed, or provided by BioWare or Electronic Arts.

 ## 📖 Starting your own server

 If you would like to host your own **Pocket Relay** serveryou can follow this guide [Here](https://github.com/PocketRelay/.github/blob/main/manual/SETUP_SERVER.md)